The Atheist Bible, CC-BY Fabian M. Suchanek

 2. Jesus is the son of God.

 This set of tenets is again a belief system, and we will refer to it as an interpretation of Christianity.
-Technically, an interpretation of a religion is a belief system whose beliefs include those of the religion.
+Technically, an interpretation of a religion is a belief system whose beliefs include those of the religion, and which extends these beliefs by more beliefs.
+Therefore, any adherent of an interpretation of a religion is also an adherent of the religion itself.

 Denominations

-In the example above, we have shown that a religion can allow for different interpretations.
-If an interpretation operates under a common name, tradition, and identity, it is called a denomination.
+If an interpretation of a religion operates under a common name and tradition, it is called a denomination2526.
 For example, the Catholic denomination of Christianity is an interpretation of Christianity that includes the following beliefs:

 1. There is only one God.